Have you ever asked yourself any of the following questions?

 - Will my toddler be smarter if I let him watch Baby Einstein or will he end up with ADHD?

-If these are the kind of things you wonder or Google, you are my target audience.
+If these are the kind of things you wonder or Google, you’ve come to the right place!
 (Scroll to bottom of this page for the answers.)

 We also hope to reach those of you who don’t research this stuff because the information you find is so completely overwhelming, confusing, and often conflicting (but you probably keep reading scary news headlines about toxins in cosmetics and pesticides on produce and wonder if you should be worried).

-HOW I HOPE TO MAKE YOUR LIFE EASIER
+HOW WE HOPE TO MAKE YOUR LIFE EASIER

 I spend a preposterous amount of time researching (and then researching again when I inevitably forget what I’ve learned) everything that my kid eats, bathes in, plays with, wears, inhales….you get the picture.